-A luxury case where the one distinguishing feature is that it makes you iPhone feel like a Galaxy S3 in your pocket is not what I expected.
+A luxury case where the one distinguishing feature is that it makes your iPhone feel like a Galaxy S3 in your pocket is not what I expected.

 The packaging is pure quality, and you even get the name of the person who has checked the pouch for quality insurance.
 It is definitely neat, and the expectation it brings is massive.
 Sadly the pouch itself isn’t as top-notch when it comes to the actual design.

 First I have to mention the size, and shape of the pouch.
 It has a massive width with rounded corners at the bottom.
 When I have it in my pocket it feels just like having a Samsung Galaxy S3.
-Beside that rather strange sensations this also means it is bulky, and doesn’t conform if you have made iPhone-shaped patterns on your trousers.
-Laying a snug pouch on top of the Brunswick England shows that it is about 1,5 centimetres wider.
-It does however stop a fall better than the average pouch, and if you want your pouch to be extra protective this might be a good thing.
+Besides that rather strange sensations, this also means it is bulky and doesn’t conform if you have made iPhone-shaped patterns on your trousers.
+Laying a snug pouch on top of the Brunswick England shows that it is about 1,5 centimeters wider.
+It does, however, stop a fall better than the average pouch, and if you want your pouch to be extra protective this might be a good thing.

 What is good about it is that the pull-strap is great, and retracts to the starting point where a magnet holds it in place.
-Furthermore the lining makes sure that the screen is free from smudges, and fingerprints when it emerges from it.
+Furthermore, the lining makes sure that the screen is free of smudges, and fingerprints when it emerges from it.

 There are no holes for the speakers, or any other holes at all for that matter to be found.
 This means that you will have a hard time hearing the phone inside the pouch.
 To use it with headphones or charger you have to insert the phone top first.

 The Brunswick England pouch doesn’t live up to the expectations set by the name, or the exquisite packaging.
 It is too wide, and a bit generic in the design department.
 I can only recommend it to those who want a pouch that can take a proper tumble without having the phone inside damaged.